 There is no good evidence at this time that wearing bras compromises the lymphatic system and thus has any influence.

-Having multiple cardiac and chest CT scans may increase the chances.
+Having multiple cardiac and chest CT scans increases the chances.

 Statins and Breast Cancer in Postmenopausal Women without Hormone Therap; Anticancer Research (2009).